Sam Dyson

 Samuel Isaac Dyson (born May 7, 1988) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Toronto Blue Jays, Miami Marlins, Texas Rangers, San Francisco Giants, and Minnesota Twins.
 He played college baseball at South Carolina.
 Dyson is one of the few people to have won both a College World Series and a World Baseball Classic.

 Early life

-Dyson was born in Tampa, Florida, to Sid and Gwenn Dyson.
+Dyson was born on May 7, 1988, in Tampa, Florida, to Sid and Gwenn Dyson.
 He attended Tampa Jesuit High School, pitching all four years on the school's baseball team and finishing with a 10–1 record in his senior year.
 He was selected by the Washington Nationals in the 19th round of the 2006 MLB draft, but elected to attend college instead.

 College career

 At the University of South Carolina, he was sidelined with an injury in his freshman year and received a medical redshirt.
 He posted an 8–0 record with a 4.09 ERA in 2008.
-At the end of his sophomore year, he was selected in the 10th round of the 2009 Major League Baseball Draft, but decided to continue in college.
+At the end of his sophomore year, he was selected in the 10th round of the 2009 Major League Baseball draft, but decided to continue in college.